AyushDoshi/ICDtoISS/README.md

       - [Long format example](example_data/long_format_sample_16_codes.csv) and [wide format example](example_data/wide_format_sample_16_codes.csv)
    3. Select how to handle unrecognized codes
    4. Select what model to use
-   5. (Optional for indirect models) Select what to output
+   5. (Optional for indirect models) Select any additional outputs
 3. Start conversion
 4. Output file will be in the input folder and have the input filename appended with model and selected output information